MimiCheng/tensorflow_lung/README.md

 * training image in JPEG format

 ### step1 : create /tf_file/lung_photos in root dir
+Put all the training images into one folder inside images directory.
+Try to remove all duplicate images, they could inflate the test and validation accuracy.
 ### step2: run python match_label_image.py
 ### step3: run convert_png.py
+For converting training images from .png to .jpg
 ### step4: run script below
 **script for retraining**

 python -m scripts.retrain \